TritonDataCenter/sdc-cloudapi/docs/index.md

 **Error Code** | **Description**
 -------------- | ---------------
-ImageUuidAlreadyExistsError | The image with `id` already exists in this DC.
+ImageUuidAlreadyExistsError | The image with `id` already exists in this datacenter.
-UnauthorizedError | If the source image is an admin owned image.
+UnauthorizedError | If the source image is owned by the admin.
-OriginIsNotActiveError | If one of the incremental (origin)) images is not activated.
+OriginIsNotActiveError | If one of the incremental (origin) images is not activated.

 <!-- TODO: integrate these errors into the general table above -->